 - Need: Include a description of need in the specific service area.
 Include rates of incidence, mortality, and screening in the service area compared to overall Texas rates.
 Describe barriers, plans to overcome these barriers, and the priority population to be served. - Overall Project Strategy: Describe the project and how it will address the identified need.

-Clearly explain what the project is and what it will specifically do, including the services to be provided and the process/system for delivery of services and outreach to the priority population. - Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of people (public and/or professionals) reached and people (public and/or professionals) served. - Significance and Impact: Explain how the proposed project, if successful, will have a major impact on cancer prevention and control for the population proposed to be served and for the State of Texas.
+Clearly explain what the project is and what it will specifically do, including the services to be provided and the process/system for delivery of services and outreach to the priority population.

+- Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of preventive services to be delivered and number of people (public and/or professionals) to be served. - Significance and Impact: Explain how the proposed project, if successful, will have a major impact on cancer prevention and control for the population proposed to be served and for the State of Texas.

-4.4.2 Goals and Objectives (700 characters each)
+4.4.2 Goals and Objectives (900 characters each)

 List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
 Include the proposed metric within both the stated Objective and the Measure sections (eg, Measure: 2,000 individuals, ages 9-12, will initiate HPV vaccination during the grant period).
-Applications may be returned for revision if the proposed metric is not included within the Measure section.
 Refer to the Instructions for Applicants document for details.

-The maximum number is 3 goals with 3 objectives each.
+The maximum number is 3 goals with 3 outcome objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
-See Appendix B for instructions on writing outcome goals and objectives.
+See appendix B for instructions on writing outcome goals and objectives.

 A baseline and method(s) of measurement are required for each objective.
 Provide both raw numbers and percent changes for the baseline and target.
 If a baseline has not been defined, applicants are required to explain plans to establish baseline and describe method(s) of measurement.
+Note that character limits are inclusive of all words in each text box, including provided headings.